calvin-debug/librarian/README.md

 ### Tasks
 1. The initial queryset used by the `BookViewSet` includes all books.
 Modify this to only include books that have already been published.
 This means only books that have a value for `published_date` set should be included.
 2. Create a new filter for the `BookViewSet` that allows to filter books based on the title.
-This search should be case-insensitive.
+The filtering should use the query parameter `search` for filtering This search should be case-insensitive.
+You can implement the filter as a filter backend or do the filtering in the viewset itself.
+If stuck, see documentation here: [DRF custom filters](https://www.django-rest-framework.org/api-guide/filtering/#custom-generic-filtering)

+### Running tests
+- Run the tests using the command `python manage.py test library.tests.test_block_4`.

+## Block 5 -- Pagination

+### Files to work on
+- `library/views.py`
+- `library/filters.py`

+### Tasks
-3. Implement pagination for the `BookViewSet`.
+1. Implement pagination for the `BookViewSet`.
 The pagination should be done using the `PageNumberPagination` class and should include 10 books per page.
+If stuck, see documentation here: [DRF custom pagination](https://www.django-rest-framework.org/api-guide/pagination/)

 ### Running tests
-- Run the tests using the command `python manage.py test library.tests.test_block_4`.
+- Run the tests using the command `python manage.py test library.tests.test_block_5`.